Asset management is an intriguing field. We can think of it as a mixture of:

 - Capabilities are required to perform the desired actions.
 Through them, assets fulfill their primary task – to provide value.

 - Asset management provides a level of assurance that assets will complete their assigned tasks.

 - The learning organization helps by improving and refining the work process.
 It is always looking for and finding more effective ways to work.

-The mechanism works thanks to the Plan-Do-Check-Act process.
+The mechanism operates thanks to the Plan-Do-Check-Act process.

-Within the principles of asset management, the concept model is the process of reviewing and improving the plan.
+Within the models of asset management, the concept model is the process of reviewing and improving the plan.